MoeShaa123/eng130-CI-CD/README.md

 - Blue/green deployments provide a level of isolation between your blue and green application environments.
 This helps ensure spinning up a parallel green environment does not affect resources underpinning your blue environment.
 This isolation reduces your deployment risk.

-- If there is an issue with green environment, you can also rollback to the previous version
+- The fundamental idea behind blue/green deployment is to shift traffic between two identical environments that are running different versions of your application.
+Also if there is an issue with green environment, you can also rollback to the previous version which is working.

 ![image](https://user-images.githubusercontent.com/106158041/201677078-1886036f-0030-4491-bbed-edd74b145743.png)